isaac-mackey/mind-uploading/README.md

 # Mind-uploading

-This project aims to create a digital copy of my mind by combining computing technology, especially artificial neural networks, with personal data such as emails, text messages, and diary entries.
+This project aims to create a digital copy of my mind by combining computing technology, especially artificial neural networks, with natural language datasets such as emails, text messages, and diary entries.

+Below are Python Notebooks that process these datasets and use them as source material and training data for OpenAI's Large Language Models.

 ## Install Dependencies

-You can install the dependencies below with the `requirements.txt` file:
+All dependencies in this repository are listed in `requirements.txt`:

 ```plaintext
 openai